 The PM5 is powered by a pair of D cell batteries, which come with your rower, though you’ll have to buy a new pair when the first one runs out.
 Here’s a nice thing about the batteries.
 The PM5 gets some of its power from the mechanical movement of the rower when you start rowing, allowing you to extend the life of the batteries.

-If you still want a rowing machine but don’t have the budget for a Model E, or even a Model D, there are cheaper alternatives.
+If you still want a rowing machine but don’t have the budget for a Model E, or even a Model D, there are cheaper alternatives which we'll discuss in future reviews.
 Just remember to keep your expectations low, as nothing cheaper than a Concept2 has proven to be just as good as the gold standard.